KTSCode/HRadvocate_mobile/README.md

-# HRavdocate Mobile App Prototype
+# HRadvocate Mobile App Prototype
-This code base will server as a prototype for the HRavdocate mobile apps
+This code base will server as a prototype for the HRadvocate mobile apps

 ## Installation and Setup
 ### Getting The Repo With Git and Adding Yourself to The Dev Team